jonathanhayes/Tweepy-Twitter-Stream-Example/README.md

 With FollowerMode set to True, this will stream tweets from a user-defined list of Twitter accounts.
 With FollowerMode set to False, you can stream from all accounts with user-defined keyword filters.

+# Requirement

+You will need a twitter API access key.
+It's not hard to get.
+Sign up for one at https://developer.twitter.com/en/apply-for-access.html

 ----------------------------------------------